daviddehoog/daviddehoog.github.io/content/timeline/bought-a-house.md

 type = ['waypoint']
 +++

 So, after renting accommodation for close to 20 years, I bought somewhere to live. (_Technically_, I bought half of a 99 year lease on one part of a multi-unit plan, with another person and a bank.)
-This still feels like a notable waypoint on life's journey.

 <!--more-->